 After it was done, the scientists transplanted the beta cells into the mice with diabetes with suppressed immunity so that they wouldn’t reject human cells.

 The transplanted cells make insulin at levels that effectively controlled blood glucose in the mice, curing their diabetes for a few months which for most of the mice involved in the study it was about the length of their lives.

 Jeffrey R Millman said that he could not say exactly when these cells might be ready for human trials.
 However, there are two other ways for these beta cells to be tested in humans.

-Another way would be to use gene-editing tolls in order to alter the genes of beta cells in different ways which would let them hide from the immunity after implantation.
+Another way would be to use gene-editing tools in order to alter the genes of beta cells in different ways which would let them hide from immunity after implantation.